Columbia University in the City of New York

 Application Deadlines

-These are the deadlines for applying to Columbia University.
+These are the deadlines for applying to Columbia University in the City of New York.
 Application deadlines are subject to change, so please verify all deadlines with the school.

 Regular Admissions